Thilak-cm/Flight-Delay-Analysis-and-Prediction/README.md

 - **Data Analysis:** Utilized API data to analyze and extract insights about the busiest airports.

-- **Machine Learning Models:** Trained advanced machine learning models including Random Forest, XGBoost, and others using the extracted data.
+- **Machine Learning Models:** Trained and fine-tuned ML models like Random Forest, XGBoost, and others using the perform flight delay predictions.

-- **Insightful Visualizations:** Created compelling visualizations to communicate key findings and patterns in the airport data.
+- **Insightful Visualizations:** Created compelling and interactive visualizations to communicate key findings and patterns in the airport data.

 - **Interactive App Deployment:** Developed a user-friendly front-end application using Streamlit, allowing public users to interact with and explore the analysis results.

+## Access the Streamlit App

+To interact with the deployed app, visit [Airport Data Analysis App](https://flight-delay-analysis-and-prediction-ds602project.streamlit.app).

 ## How to Use